ParaStation/psmpi/mpich2/modules/libfabric/man/fi_cq.3.md

 # RETURN VALUES

-fi_cq_open / fi_cq_signal
+## fi_cq_open / fi_cq_signal
 : Returns 0 on success.
-On error, a negative value corresponding to fabric errno is returned.
+On error, returns a negative fabric errno.

-fi_cq_read / fi_cq_readfrom / fi_cq_readerr
+## fi_cq_read / fi_cq_readfrom
-fi_cq_sread / fi_cq_sreadfrom
-: On success, returns the number of completion events retrieved from the completion queue.
-On error, a negative value corresponding to fabric errno is returned.
-If no completions are available to return from the CQ, -FI_EAGAIN will be returned.
+: On success, returns the number of completions retrieved from the completion queue.
+On error, returns a negative fabric errno, with these two errors explicitly identified:
+  If no completions are available to read from the CQ, returns -FI_EAGAIN.
+  If the topmost completion is for a failed transfer (an error entry), returns -FI_EAVAIL.

-fi_cq_sread / fi_cq_sreadfrom
+## fi_cq_sread / fi_cq_sreadfrom
-: On success, returns the number of completion events retrieved from the completion queue.
-On error, a negative value corresponding to fabric errno is returned.
-If the timeout expires or the calling thread is signaled and no data is available to be read from the completion queue, -FI_EAGAIN is returned.
+: On success, returns the number of completions retrieved from the completion queue.
+On error, returns a negative fabric errno, with these two errors explicitly identified:
+  If the timeout expires or the calling thread is signaled and no data is available to be read from the completion queue, returns -FI_EAGAIN.
+  If the topmost completion is for a failed transfer (an error entry), returns -FI_EAVAIL.

+## fi_cq_readerr
+: On success, returns the positive value 1 (number of error entries returned).
+  On error, returns a negative fabric errno, with this error explicitly
+  identified:  If no error completions are available to read from the CQ, returns -FI_EAGAIN.

-fi_cq_strerror
+## fi_cq_strerror
 : Returns a character string interpretation of the provider specific error returned with a completion.